top of page

 file-4_edited.jpg

-Professional Experiences "The Bloom": Cindy brings nearly 20 years of OT experience in a wide variety of settings with clients across the lifespan.
+Bloom: Cindy brings nearly 20 years of OT experience in a wide variety of settings with clients across the lifespan.
 These settings include the NICU, acute care, rehabilitation, hospital outpatient in pediatrics and adults, private practice outpatient, early intervention, preschool, sensory and interest based social groups, aquatic therapy and specialized private and public schools that included programs for autistic adolescents and young adults.

 Rachel Parisi, MS, OTR/L, IMC